The Rock’s most electrifying moments in WWE

 The Return:

-The Rock came back to the WWE at Raw on Valentine’s Day 2011 to announce that he would be a special guest at Wrestlemania 27.
+In 2011 on Valentine’s Day The Rock came home to announce that he would be a special guest at Wrestlemania 27.
 After a 7-year absence from consistent wrestling action, his immediate, rapturous reception displayed his enduring legacy.